Enterprise Architecture vs. Solution Architecture – An Overview

 Enterprise Architects excel in mastering metadata, taking a holistic approach, ensuring alignment with strategies and principles, and collaborating closely with the portfolio office, risk management, and security teams.

-- Strategy & Initiatives: Avoiding poorly conceived projects involving undesirable technologies, modernising systems, and fostering innovation within the solutions portfolio.
+- Strategy & Initiatives: Avoid poorly conceived projects involving undesirable technologies, modernising systems, and fostering innovation within the solutions portfolio.

 - Applications: Building roadmaps in collaboration with the organisation to phase out outdated technologies and applications while enhancing innovation as a key metric.